khakers/go-subgen/README.md

 `/webhooks/tautulli`

-Which is designed around being compatible with subgens Tautulli webhook and accepts the same json payload
+Designed around being compatible with subgens Tautulli webhook and accepts the same json payload

 However, go-subgen currently only uses 'file' and ignores the rest of the json data.